Dashlane Review: Is It the Best Password Manager in 2025?

 Sam Boyd

-Published on: October 28, 2024 Chief Editor
+Published on: December 26, 2024 Chief Editor

 Dashlane Review: Quick Expert Summary

-Dashlane is one of the best password managers in 2024.
+Dashlane is one of the best password managers in 2025.
 It uses unbreakable end-to-end encryption to secure user data, has a wide range of high-security features, and provides more useful extras than almost any other competitor.

-All of Dashlane’s standard password management tools worked perfectly during my tests — I found it incredibly easy to import, generate, save, and share passwords, auto-fill logins and forms, set up two-factor authentication (2FA), and check whether or not my passwords were secure enough.
+All of Dashlane’s standard password management tools worked perfectly during my tests — I found it incredibly easy to generate, save, and share passwords, auto-fill logins and forms, set up two-factor authentication (2FA), and check whether or not my passwords were secure enough.
 And all of Dashlane’s additional tools worked exactly as promised — these are the extra features I like the most:

 • Virtual private network (VPN) — provides unlimited secure web browsing and runs faster than many standalone VPNs (Dashlane is the only password manager that provides a bundled VPN).